Prepare your generator for tornado season with maintenance and fuel checklist

 Here’s a tornado-specific wattage breakdown:

-Recommended minimum: 3,500 to 5,500 running watts covers most tornado aftermath needs.
-Homes with a well pump or central AC should aim for the higher end.
+Recommended minimum: 3,500 running watts for homes WITHOUT a well pump (load staggering required), or 5,000-5,500+ running watts for homes WITH a well pump or central AC.
+The starting-watt surge with a well pump is the single biggest sizing challenge for post-tornado backup.
 For a detailed breakdown of your specific appliances, use our generator watt calculator.

 Running everything at once isn’t necessary.
 Stagger heavy loads: run the sump pump, then switch to the reciprocating saw, then back to the sump pump.
-This approach lets a 3,500-watt generator handle a 5,000-watt load list.
+This approach lets a 3,500-watt generator handle a 5,000W-total load list as long as those loads are not running at the same time and no single moment exceeds the generator’s running/surge capacity.
 For more on how wattage limits work in practice, see what a 5,500-watt generator can actually run.

 One overlooked need: insulin and medication refrigeration.
 A full-size fridge keeps insulin safe, but a small dorm-style cooler plugged into the generator draws only 60-80 watts and can preserve a week’s supply of temperature-sensitive medication.
 Families with medical needs should plan their wattage budget around these non-negotiable loads first, then add comfort items.